kubeflow/website/README.md

 ### Install Hugo and other dependencies

 You need Hugo version 0.60 or later, and it must be the **extended** version of Hugo.
-Hugo version 0.60 and later support thenGoldmark renderer for Markdown.
+Hugo version 0.60 and later support the Goldmark renderer for Markdown.
 Goldmark offers improved rendering of some text formatting such as lists.

 **Note:** From April 2020 onwards, Kubeflow recommends that you use